000600/BrainTumorCNN/README.md

 - 1 Hidden layer (with 256 neurons and a ReLU activation function
 - 1 Output layer (with 1 output neuron and a sigmoid activation function)

-Note that when running the **brain_tumor_cnn.py** file, you will need to input the path of the image dataset as a string — the location for where to put the path is signified near the top of the file with the word "< PATH >".
-There are two places a path needs to be entered: once when all the non-tumor images are being added to the dataset and once when all of the tumor images are being added to the dataset.
+Note that when running the **brain_tumor_cnn.py** file, you will need to input the paths of the tumor and non-tumor image sets as strings — the location for where to put the paths are signified in the file with the words "< PATH TO IMAGES THAT DEPICT A TUMOR >" and "< PATH TO IMAGES THAT DO NOT DEPICT A TUMOR >."

 Feel free to further tune the hyperparameters or build upon the model!